nghiavo24/game-of-thrones/README.md

 #### MVP (✅ completed)

-✅ AAU, I want to be able to browse any houses or characters.
+- [x] AAU, I want to be able to browse any houses or characters.
-✅ AAU, I want to be able to see the picture of any house or characters.
+- [x] AAU, I want to be able to see the picture of any house or characters.
-✅ AAU, I want to be able to click on any house or characters and click on it to find out more details about it.
+- [x] AAU, I want to be able to click on any house or characters and click on it to find out more details about it.
-✅ AAU, I want to be able to get a famous quote from any characters if available.
+- [x] AAU, I want to be able to get a famous quote from any characters if available.

 #### Post-MVP ( ❗- not completed, ✅ completed)
-❗Add a search component so they can find a specific house or character.
+- [ ] Add a search component so they can find a specific house or character.
-❗Add OST as background music.
+- [ ] Add OST as background music.
-❗Add a create new component so you can create your own house and characters with their famous quotes.
+- [ ] Add a create new component so you can create your own house and characters with their famous quotes.
-✅ Added a comment component so users can post comment and interact with other users.
+- [x] Added a comment component so users can post comment and interact with other users.
-✅ Added a subscribe component so users can register their email address to get monthly news.
+- [x] Added a subscribe component so users can register their email address to get monthly news.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.